Customer feedback loop - Why it's important and strategies to close it

 When implementing a new process like reaching out to unhappy customers, you want to ensure your team is set up for success.
 Rather than just handing them the phone, or the email software, teaching them how to deal effectively with customers will ensure they are solving problems rather than creating new ones.

-This can include making sure they understand how to listen well, being empathic, delivering bad news and how to deal with irate customers.
-Speaking to customers while they are providing feedback can be challenging so make sure your team feels confident before you begin closing the customer feedback loop.
+We cover this in more depth in our blog post, Why is employee engagement important?
+Some quick tips include making sure they understand how to listen well, being empathic, delivering bad news, and how to deal with irate customers.
+Speaking to customers while they are providing feedback can be challenging so make sure your team feels confident and engaged with your company's vision.

 Create the culture